 Using the same technique as applying the primer, I put on three coats of the Warm Silver.
 Again, the paint tends to be translucent, but the extra coat doesn’t take much time and adds such depth to the shine.
 Isn’t that gorgeous?
 This is when my pulse quickens and I can’t wait to see the end result.

-Since not all of the buffet is getting the metallic colors, I use my favorite paint brushes to apply a stroke-less finish to the parts I want highlighted.
+Since not all of the buffet is getting the metallic colors, I apply a similar finish to the parts I want highlighted.

 The metallic coats need to cure, so in the meantime, I set about to add a pop of color to the interior of the antique buffet.
 You know I love me some aqua!
 I did a similar treatment to another antique buffet HERE and it got me hooked.
 Those dark, dingy recesses need to have some fun too!